 Students assessed a charge from the Office of Residence Life may appeal the charge only if there is sufficient rationale for the request to be reconsidered.
 Appeal requests for residential charges must be submitted on time by the student only via the form below.
 All matters must be handled by the student, and without a waiver from the student, staff cannot discuss charges or appeal requests with parents, legal guardians, or others; this is to promote responsibility and “real-world-experience” to the student, and because the student often has information regarding the nature of the charge which the bill-payer may not know.
 Submitting the form below will begin the appeal process.

-With the emailed notice of a housing fine or damage charge (which is done prior to the amount being assessed to the student’s account), a deadline of May 22, 2014 is provided by which an appeal request must be submitted.
+With the emailed notice of a housing fine or damage charge (which is done prior to the amount being assessed to the student’s account), a deadline is provided by which an appeal request must be submitted.
 Charges will be assessed to students’ Banner accounts after this date so Student Accounts may send bills.
-Once an appeal request is submitted, a decision will be communicated via e-mail by May 27.
+Once an appeal request is submitted, a decision will be communicated via e-mail within ten business days.
 Because it is a busy time for Residence Life staff, it is more efficient to avoid calling and emailing about damage charges.